 Those with more time on their hands will be fortunate to see Amman, the rapidly growing capital, plus most of the previously mentioned destinations.
 Chances are you will start your journey in Amman, either by flying in or crossing from Israel.

 Stay in Amman and explore this dynamic city.
 Go hunting for graffiti and visit one of the many art galleries.
-Take day trips out to Jerash and the Dead Sea where you can float till your heart’s content.
+Take day trips out to Jerash and the Dead Sea where you can float until your heart is content.
 Drop by Madaba if you’re interested in seeing the Madaba Map, which is of great historical importance.

-Head south to see Petra and the Wadi Rum.
+Head south to visit Petra and the Wadi Rum.
 Afterward, catch a flight back to Amman in Aqaba.
 If your international return ticket is via Aqaba, thanks for visiting Jordan!
-You’re welcome back anytime.
+You’ll be welcome back anytime.

 Backpacking Jordan 5 Day Itinerary #2: The Dead Sea and Petra